Syam-manoj/syam-manoj.github.io/_posts/Books/2022-07-04-Three-Thousand-Stitches.md

 ## 10. A Day in Infosys Foundation

-> ‘The truth is that I am the luckiest of them all.
+> 'The truth is that I am the luckiest of them all.
 I love what I do and every day is a holiday for me because of it.
-Who doesn’t love a vacation?’
+Who doesn't love a vacation?'
 I grinned.

 ---